 Twin Dragon wonton strips are fried to a golden crisp and seasoned with a spicy Creole seasoning blend.
-These crunchy wonton strips are perfect to snack on, add to a soup, or top a salad with.
+These crunchy fried wonton strips are perfect to snack on, add to a soup, or top a salad with.
 Plus, they are extremely simple to make.

 HOW DID THIS RECIPE COME ABOUT?